 Objections to a supposed non-observance of the rules by ISPA members have to be addressed to the ISPA in written form (e-mail, fax or letter).
 The head of the ISPA has to acquaint himself with the state of affairs by requesting a written statement (per e-mail, fax or letter) from the accused ISPA member and has to judge the complaint concerning its correctness and its severity.
-If the complaint is con?rmed by this judgement, the head has different means to admonish the ISPA member concerned or to end his membership according § 6 (4) of the statutes and articles of the ISPA (state of December 3rd, 2003), depending on the severity and frequency of the non-observance of the rules.
+If the complaint is confirmed by this judgement, the head has different means to admonish the ISPA member concerned or to end his membership according § 6 (4) of the statutes and articles of the ISPA (state of December 3rd, 2003), depending on the severity and frequency of the non-observance of the rules.

-5.4) Federal Ministry of the Interior Head office for the public safety meldestelle@interpol.at
+5.4) Federal Ministry of the Interior

-Federal Crime Police Office
+Head office for the public safety - Federal Police Agency